hms-dbmi/gehlenborglab-website/_members/ilan-gold.md

 start: August 2019
 end:
 ---
 Ilan Gold is a software engineer with a B.A in Mathematics from the University of Pennsylvania.
-He works on the backend of the Refinery Platform and enjoys learning new things, software-related and otherwise.
+He is currently developing Viv and also contributes to Vitessce.
+He enjoys learning new things and listening to music in his free time.